-Even though it is clear from the scientific research literature that foot orthoses work well in the treatment of many pathologies, there is no general consensus within the medical and/or biomechanics research community as to how foot orthoses produce their impressive therapeutic results for patients suffering from foot and lower extremity pathologies.
-Currently, there are only a few the-Continued on page 121
+Even though it is clear from the scientific research literature that foot orthoses work well in the treatment of many pathologies, there is no general consensus plantar foot during weightbearing activities. within the medical and/or biomechanics research community as to how foot orthoses produce their impressive therapeutic results for patients suffering from foot and lower extremity pathologies.
+Currently, there are only a few theoretically coherent and biologically plausible possibilities as to how orthoses function to produce their biomechanical effects.
+The two most likely and logical explanations are, by one or a combination of two methods, the direct mechanical effect or the neuromotor effect.49